meetuparchive/meetup-web-platform/docs/Queries.md

 #### `Promise` interface for dispatched queries

-An API request action object always has a type of `API_REQ`, and it will always have a `meta` property that contains a `promise` property corresponding to the current status of the request.
+An API request action object always has a type of `API_REQ`, and it will always have a `meta` property that contains a `request` property corresponding to the current status of the request.
 The Promise will resolve on a successful API request, and `reject` on a 400/500 error from the fetch call.

-Note that the value resolved by the Promise will be an _array of all query responses_, even if only one query was dispatched.

 This property can be accessed by the `dispatch` _caller_ by consuming the return value of the `dispatch()` call, which is the dispatched action itself.
-The caller can then attach response handlers in `action.meta.promise.then()` Promise callbacks.
+The caller can then attach response handlers in `action.meta.request.then()` Promise callbacks.

 **Example using `mapDispatchToProps`**